cwarden45/DTC_Scripts/AncestryDNA/README.md

 </tbody>
 </table>

 23andMe reports that I lack the [rs2187668](https://www.ncbi.nlm.nih.gov/snp/rs2187668) variant for *HLA-DQ2.5*, but I carry *both* copies of the C [rs7454108](https://www.ncbi.nlm.nih.gov/snp/rs7454108) variant for **HLA-DQ8**.
-Unlike the methods described above, this uses with a methodology similar to [Monsuur et al. 2008](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0002270) (as well a other citations provided within 23andMe).
+Unlike the methods described above, this uses a methodology similar to [Monsuur et al. 2008](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0002270) (as well a other citations provided within 23andMe).
 However, 23andMe also provided [this helpful GeneReviews reference](https://www.ncbi.nlm.nih.gov/books/NBK1727/), which defines *DQ2-positive* as "HLA-DQA1\*0501/0505 and
 HLA-DQB1\*0201/0202" and **DQ8-positive** as "HLA-DQA1\*03 and
 HLA-DQB1\*0302", and indicates DQ2/DQ2.5 (the one 23andMe says I don't have) is the more important haplotype.